TaxMind/TaxScenarios/PersonalServicesBusiness.md

 But if you know how to properly manage your PSB status, is it better or worse than being an employee?

-Let's work it out with Tim, a young software engineer who is currently on the job market.
+Let's work it out with Tim, a young software engineer who was on the job market in Dec 2020.
-Tim has had 2 interviews recently, and both have offered him a placement.
+Tim had 2 interviews then, and both have offered him a placement.
-One job is permanent, with an annual salary of $120K.
-Tim also gets employee benefits, such as medical and dental insurance, RRSP match (up to $1K/year, for the first 3 years of employment), and 3 weeks of paid vacation
+One job was permanent, with an annual salary of $120K.
+Tim was also to get employee benefits, such as medical and dental insurance, RRSP match (up to $1K/year, for the first 3 years of employment), and 3 weeks of paid vacation
-Second job is a 12-month contract, paying the rate of $75/hour.
+Second job was a 12-month contract, paying the rate of $75/hour.
-Taking into consideration only the financial factors, which job should Tim choose?
+Taking into consideration only the financial factors, which job should Tim have choosen?

 ### As an employee of another business:
  Tim doesn't have to do any pre-job setup.
 He just needs to show up at the office on his first day, fill out some paperwork given to him by his manager and start working.